Skip to main content

 We’re the principal partner in GRIDSERVE’s Electric Freightway project, delivering one of the biggest and most advanced eHGV charging networks in the world.

-Heavy Goods Vehicles (HGVs) contribute around 20% of the UK’s transport greenhouse gas emissions and decarbonisation of this sector is essential for the UK to meet its 2050 net zero targets.
+Heavy Goods Vehicles (HGVs) contribute around 20% of the UK’s transport greenhouse gas emissions and decarbonization of this sector is essential for the UK to meet its 2050 net zero targets.

 Larger eHGVs are only just coming to market.
 They currently cost significantly more to purchase than equivalent diesel trucks and there is very limited eHGV charging infrastructure in the UK, with existing car chargers not designed to meet the needs of HGV operators.